 Pick a name for the room.
 The name must not already be in use by an open room.
 Try customizing the name, e.g., instead of "Science," try a name like "MrJScience4" or "EGFHSScience10-10".
 Make the name unique, but easy to spell.

-If you're signed in: Decide who you want to allow into the room.
-Only people who know the name of the room can join, but you can limit that further and increase the accountability by requiring that students be signed in, or, with Teacher Tools, sign in with a school email address.
+If you're logged in: Decide who you want to allow into the room.
+Only people who know the name of the room can join, but you can limit that further and increase the accountability by requiring that students be logged in to their own accounts, or, with Teacher Tools, specifically log in with a school email address.

 Click the button, you're done!
 You will be taken directly to your new room.